JoshuaKGoldberg/speaker-rider/README.md

 - **Accessibility**: Be it, whether in-person and/or online
 - **Accommodations**: Pay for travel expenses and my ticket
 - **Code of Conduct**: Have a real one
-- **Diversity, Equity, and Inclusion**: Be at least 30% not-cisgender-male speakers
+- **Diversity, Equity, and Inclusion**: Be at least ~30% not-white-cisgender-male speakers
 - **Fixing Violations**: I'm happy to help, to a point

 ## Accessibility